Nikon Z6 II vs Panasonic FZ2000

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon Z6 II and Panasonic Lumix DMC-FZ2000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both the Z6 II and the FZ2000 are recent models that are part of the current product line-up.
 The FZ2000 replaced the earlier Panasonic FZ1000, while the Z6 II followed on from the Nikon Z6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the Z6 II and FZ2000 can be found, respectively, in the Nikon Z6 II Manual (free pdf) or the online Panasonic FZ2000 Manual.

 So how do things add up?
 Is the Nikon Z6 II better than the Panasonic FZ2000 or vice versa?
 The listing below highlights the relative strengths of the two models.